Year2024

 - Designing user interaction and VR interface systems, including gesture interactions, spatial UI layouts, tooltips, and diegetic dialogue display

-- Reviewing builds and giving creative notes on pacing, clarity, emotional resonance, and visual cohesion
+- Reviewing 3D elements and scenario builds and giving creative notes on pacing, clarity, emotional resonance, and visual cohesion.

 - Ensuring storytelling elements across art, UX, audio, and gameplay supported a unified creative direction